danchanka/docusaurustest/docs/Access_from_an_external_system.md

 The URL format, depending on the method of [action definition](#Accessfromanexternalsystem-actiontype), looks as follows:

--   EXEC - http://server address:port/exec?action=&lt;action name&gt;.
+-   EXEC - http://server address:port/exec?action=<action name\>.
 The "action" parameter must always be specified.
--   EVAL - http://server address:port/eval?script=&lt;code&gt;.
+-   EVAL - http://server address:port/eval?script=<code\>.
 If the "script" parameter is not specified, it is assumed that the code is passed in the first BODY parameter.
--   EVAL ACTION – http://server address:port/eval/action?script=&lt;action code&gt;.
+-   EVAL ACTION – http://server address:port/eval/action?script=<action code\>.
 If the "script" parameter is not specified, it is assumed that the code is passed in the first BODY parameter.

 *Parameters*

-Parameters can be passed both in the request string (by appending constructs like &p=&lt;parameter value&gt; to the end of the string), as well as in the request body (BODY).
+Parameters can be passed both in the request string (by appending constructs like &p=<parameter value\> to the end of the string), as well as in the request body (BODY).
 It is assumed that URL parameters are substituted (in the order of their appearance in the request) for the executed action before BODY parameters.

 When processing BODY parameters, parameters with the content type from the following [table](https://github.com/lsfusion/platform/blob/master/api/src/main/resources/MIMETypes.properties) are considered files and are passed to the action parameters as objects of the file class ( **FILE** , ****PDFFILE****  , etc.).
 During this process, the corresponding file extension is taken from the table mentioned above.
 If a particular content type is not found in the table, but it starts with "application", the parameter is still considered a file, and the file extension is taken from the right part of the content type (for example, it will be "abc" for the "application/abc" content type).
 Parameters with the application/null content type are considered to be equal to **NULL**.